TANGO

 Simple cardboard models of our favorite

-concepts and elements from our inital round of sketches.
+concepts and elements from our initial round of sketches.
 They focused on the idea of pivoting pieces to reduce the silhouette when collapsing.

 1: